gmamaladze/globalmousekeyhook/README.md

      m_GlobalHook.MouseDownExt -= GlobalHookMouseDownExt;
      m_GlobalHook.KeyPress -= GlobalHookKeyPress;

-     //It is recommened to dispose it
+     //It is recommended to dispose it
      m_GlobalHook.Dispose();
  }
  ```